-This report was published yesterday.
+This report was published in July 2018.
 I commend the Health and Sport Committee for such a comprehensive review and in what follows I will link my writings to some of the themes that develop in this report.

 The report begins:

 “The NHS in Scotland marks its seventieth anniversary this year.
 As a landmark year for NHSScotland it provides an appropriate juncture to not only reflect on the changes it has faced but also ensure it is equipped to adapt and respond to future changes.
 The Health and Sport Committee has been considering these issues within the context of the governance of the NHS.”

 My experience was not always so, particularly when I spoke up about potential patient harm.

 The parliamentary committee heard: